Chequers Ring: History

 According to legend, Robert Carey, Elizabeth I's maternal relative, took the ring from her finger when she died at Richmond Palace in 1603, and took it to James I in Scotland as a token of her death.
 Her jewellery collection was soon dispersed by the new king and queen, James I and Anne of Denmark.
 Sir John Eliot denounced this as a national loss, lamenting in a speech to Parliament in 1626:

 O! those jewels!
 The pride and glory of this realm!
 Which have made it so far shining above all others!
 Would they were here, within the compass of these walls, to be viewed and seen by us and to be examined in this place.
 Their very name and memory have transported me!

 The ring is one of the few surviving pieces of jewellery worn by Elizabeth I. It may have been presented by James I to Alexander Home, 1st Earl of Home (c.
-1566–1619), and it descended through the Home family until it was acquired by Arthur Lee, 1st Viscount Lee of Fareham (1868–1947).
+1566–1619), and it descended through the Home family until its sale at Christie's on 17 June 1920.
+It was acquired by Arthur Lee, 1st Viscount Lee of Fareham (1868–1947).

-Lee presented his country house at Chequers and its collection the British nation, for use as the country house of the prime minister of the United Kingdom.
+Lee presented his country house at Chequers and its collection to the British nation, for use as the country house of the prime minister of the United Kingdom.
 The ring is still housed at Chequers.
 It was loaned for the first time in 2002 to be exhibited at the National Maritime Museum, and went on public display for the first time in March 2003.